Battle of La Concepción: Ambrosio Salazar guerrillas

 Ambrosio Salazar Márquez was sent by Cáceres to organize a guerrilla unit in Comas, but his attempt to organize was rejected by the rural farmers.

 Chileans sacked rural ranches in Huancayo, and the mayor of Comas asked Salazar to resume organizing.
 Salazar armed two columns of residents, one with 30 guns and 50 men.
 They achieved a victory in Sierra Lumi, where they acquired more weapons and support from the population.
 Salazar sent a request to Cáceres for military support.

 The guerrillas from Comas lacked weapons, the peasants being armed only with spears.
-The peasants arrested Salazar in early July 1882 on the arrival of two columns sent by Caceres to reorganize the guerrillas with orders to attack Concepción.
+The peasants arrested Salazar in early July 1882 on the arrival of two columns sent by Cáceres to reorganize the guerrillas with orders to attack Concepción.

 Ambrosio Salazar commanded the columns Cazadores de Comas and Guerrilla Andamarca who accompanied them with reinforcements.

-Caceres forces
+Cáceres forces

-The news of the Chilean situation reached Caceres, who saw an opportunity to destroy the entire division fighting them in their garrisons.
+The news of the Chilean situation reached Cáceres, who saw an opportunity to destroy the entire division fighting them in their garrisons.
 He decided to launch a simultaneous attack on several Chilean garrisons in the Andes.
 Gasto, with Pucara Nº4 and America battalions, plus the Libres de Ayacucho columns, was to join the Salazar guerrillas (montoneras) at Comas and to march toward Concepcion.
 Meanwhile, Col. Maximo Tafur was sent to La Oroya, with the objective of destroying the bridge there and closing any escape route for del Canto.
-Caceres himself, with the rest of his troops would attack the 4th company of the "Santiago" 5th Line Battalion at Marcavalle.
+Cáceres himself, with the rest of his troops would attack the 4th company of the "Santiago" 5th Line Battalion at Marcavalle.